danish110dev/orchids-escape-houses/WHATSAPP_SETUP.md

 - Green WhatsApp button appears in the bottom-right corner of every page
 - Animated with pulse effect
 - Shows tooltip on hover with chatbot description
-- Clicking opens WhatsApp with your business number
+- Clicking opens WhatsApp with your business number: **07454253313**

 ### 2. AI-Powered Chatbot Backend
 - Uses OpenAI (GPT-4) to provide intelligent responses